codewinch/popstart/README.md

 ## How it Works

 Popstart uses attributes inside of HTML to cause changes to occur within the page, AJAX requests to be made, etc.

 Each function listed such as `__.get()` will have its arguments automatically read from the HTML tag and applied in order.

 If the function returns a promise (like `__.get()`) then a failure in the promise will stop the function chain and cause the error flow to be executed instead.
 If a function does not return a promise, it will be wrapped in a promise.
 All promises in a chain will be executed sequentially until a failure occurs.

-Most attributes would be in response to an event, such as `click=__.toggle`, but there are some special attributes.
-For example, `startup` causes the methods to be run after the page is loaded.
+Most attributes would be in response to an event, such as `click=__.toggle`, but there are some special events.
+For example, specifying `startup` (as shown in examples below) will cause the functions to be triggered as soon as the page is loaded.
+This is very useful for things like redirecting to a different page if the user isn't logged in or using `__.clone` to pre-populate a page structure with smaller pieces of HTML (both examples are shown below).

 ## Features